Aidin78/tailwind-learning/README.md

 - Various online tutorials and courses
 - Community examples and best practices

-## 🤝 Contributing

-This is a personal learning repository, but if you're also learning Tailwind CSS:
-- Feel free to fork and use it for your own learning
-- Suggestions and feedback are always welcome
-- Share your own learning projects!

 ## 📄 License

 This is an educational repository.
 Feel free to use the code for learning purposes.

-## 📫 Contact

-If you have any questions or suggestions about these projects, feel free to reach out!

----

-**⭐ Learning in Progress** - This repository is actively being updated as I continue my Tailwind CSS journey!

-*Last Updated: November 2024*